15+ Environmental Charities In The UK To Support Today

-To support the running costs of Moral Fibres, this post contains affiliate links.
+To support the running costs of Moral Fibres, this post may contain affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

-The Intergovernmental Panel on Climate Change (IPCC) – the world’s official body for the assessment of climate change – recently released its synthesis report.
-This wraps up seven years of in-depth assessments on climate change.
-From the causes and drivers to impacts and solutions, hundreds of expert authors have been involved in putting together the most accurate and comprehensive picture of climate change we have.
+Back in March 2023, The Intergovernmental Panel on Climate Change (IPCC) – the worldโ€™s official body for the assessment of climate change – released its synthesis report.
+This report wrapped up seven years of in-depth assessments on climate change.

 The consensus?
 Humans are unequivocally increasing greenhouse gas emissions to record levels.
 This has driven and will drive widespread and rapid global changes.
+It’s quite sobering reading.
+However, the IPCC report is clear on another important message.
+It’s not too late to act.

 As citizens, it can feel like we have no power to call for policy changes that would support action on emissions.
 But there are ways we can help to take meaningful action on climate change.
+One main way is to support an environmental charity taking climate action.

 In the UK alone, there are heaps of environmental charities, all taking action on climate change and environmental degradation.
 Many of these charities use the power of collective voices to campaign and lobby the government for pro-environmental and pro-climate policies.
 Where one voice may not be effective, charities can use the voices of their members to demand climate action.
 This can be difficult for those in power to ignore.